 Ransom followed the suspect in his patrol car and then allegedly struck Cooper twice while driving his vehicle and the incident was recorded with surveillance cameras.

 Cooper sustained abrasions, contusions, and lacerations to his torso and head, as well as a

 fracture to his face.
 He was transported by Emergency Medical Services to Jersey City Medical Center to receive treatment for his injuries, officials said.

-Cooper was arrested and later pleaded guilty on accusation to possession of CDS charges.
+Cooper was arrested and later pleaded guilty to possession of CDS charges.

 As a result, he was sentenced to two years of probation on September 29, 2017.